blueyds/stlta/README.md

 ## Installation
 Call the following shell code block:

-	libtoolize
-	aclocal
-	automake --add-missing --gnu
 	autoconf
 	./configure
 	make
-	make install

-You may have to prefix `make install` with a `sudo` command.

 ## Usage
 The library was built with automake tools, and the following instructions apply to using with a program built with the automake tools.

-In the Makefile.am add the following line, where prog is the program name variable.

-	prog_LDADD=libstlta.la